carlignn/carlgaspar-nostyleplease/content/now/index.md

 ***

+End of hiatus

+Reading a book

+Updating this website

+Habitica

 I'm currently working on this blogpost.
 I was on a 2-year hiatus and focused on everything else other than my career.

 Growth on: